mfem/mfem/miniapps/mhd/README.md

 ```

 #### Could I use glvis on cori?
-We were not able to build glvis on cori.
+Yes, recently we were able to use glvis on cori.
+Visit or paraview is also another option.
-Visit is probably easier to build there.